jducrey/2023-USMB-MMAA-CMI-ERASMUS-UNITO-PROJECT-Statistical-Machine-Learning/README.md

-# PROJECT-Statistical-Machine-Learning
+# PROJECT: Statistical Machine Learning
+## Overview
-Project of Data Analytics, Data Visualisation, Statistical Machine Learning and Predictive Analysis
+This project focuses on Data Analytics, Data Visualization, Statistical Machine Learning, and Predictive Analysis.

-### THE PROJECT CHALLENGE
+## PROJECT CHALLENGE
-For this challenge, you will be the data scientist of a multinational retail company.
+### Context
+As a data scientist for a multinational retail company, your objective is to analyze sales and market data to provide business insights.

-##### Company description:
+### Company description:
-known for its extensive network of hypermarkets, supermarkets, and minimarkets, it has woven itself into the fabric of daily life for countless consumers worldwide.
-With a commitment to providing a diverse array of products, ranging from groceries to electronics, household goods, and beyond, this retail company caters to the diverse needs of its customer base.
+The company operates a vast network of hypermarkets, supermarkets, and minimarkets worldwide.
+It offers a wide range of products, from groceries to electronics and household goods, catering to diverse consumer needs.

 ### THE DATASETS
 The company gives you the access to two datasets: sales and market.

-##### sales.csv
+##### sales.csv (Daily sales per market)
 This file contains the daily sales for each market.

 Column name  | Data type | Notes